elotroalex/chiens/_texts/translation.md

 - Cataracts, here are the cataracts and the clear, murderous bird songs.

-*(A field in the desert, as far from tropical as possible.
-Farmers.
+*(A desertic field, just as least tropical, as also possible.
+Peasants.
 Enter the traveler, head covered with a veil.)*

 - {:.sp} The Traveler.